DomMakarov1/Upgradeable-Mix-Station-Mod/README.md

       - NOTE: You will need to use that specific namespace when referring to the game namespace related things by: using Il2CppScheduleOne.Player;

 - After these steps are done, you are ready to code your own logics.
 See the Template MainMod.cs file for the basic requirements for Harmony and MelonLoader.

+## NOT COMPATIBLE WITH MONO, ONLY IL2CPP

+## Features
+-Upgradeable Mixing Station
+Upgrade your Mixing Station up to Level 5, reducing mixing times with each level.
+-Progressive Costs
+Each upgrade costs more, starting at $500 and doubling until Level 5.
+Once maxed, you’ll unlock the ability to enhance the station.
+-Enhancement Mode
+At Level 5, the upgrade button transforms into an “Enhance” option for $30,000.
+Enhancing instantly reduces mixing time to 1 second.

+## Installation
+Drop the compiled .dll into your MelonLoader Mods/folder.
+Launch the game — the mod activates automatically when a Mixing Station Mk2 is used.